Kyiv Metro: Initial promotion (1936-1949)

 Rumors started spreading that the construction of the Metro would begin soon.
 At first, the city council denied these rumors, amid letters from the specialists in the drilling and mining sectors offering their services.
 But in 1938, officials started preparatory work.
 However, this stopped abruptly in 1941 with the start of the Great Patriotic War (World War II).
 By the end of the war, Kyiv was destroyed.
 Being the third largest city in the USSR, a massive reconstruction process was ordered.
 This time, the Metro was taken into account.

 Work continued in 1944, after Kyiv's liberation.
 On 5 August 1944, a resolution from the Soviet Union's Government was proclaimed.
 The resolution planned for underground construction, thus the government ordered the appropriate organizations to continue preparatory works, create a technical project, and estimate total costs.
 To finance this initial work, the USSR's National Commissariat of Finances allocated 1 million Soviet rubles from the Reserve Fund of the USSR's government.
 On 22 February 1945, another resolution was proclaimed, which definitively ordered the underground to be constructed.

 To determine where the underground construction was most suitable, experts from the Kyiv Office of Metrogiprotrans analyzed the flow of passengers in the streets of Kyiv, both in the city center and in the outskirts.
-The analysis revealed three suitable directions to construct the underground: Sviatoshyn–Brovary, Kurenivka–Demiyivka, and Syrets–Pechersk.
+The analysis revealed three suitable directions to construct the underground: Sviatoshyn–Brovary, Kurenivka–Demiivka, and Syrets–Pechersk.
 The former two were chosen to be built.
 It was decided that the first section of underground openings along these two directions—30.4 km in length—would be constructed by 1950.

 This plan, however, did not come to life.
 The final preparations were not conducted until 1949.
 By the decision of the Ministry of Communication, the Kyivmetrobud enterprise was established on 14 April.
 Only then did the underground construction finally begin.